Huaytapallana

 About Huaytapallana

-Huaytapallana is a Regional Conservation Area covering 22,424 hectares in Peru's Junin department, established in July 2011 to protect the glaciated mountain range that serves as the primary water source for the city of Huancayo and surrounding communities in the Mantaro Valley.
-The Huaytapallana massif rises to 5,557 meters above sea level, making it the dominant geographic feature of the central Peruvian Andes, with its glaciers, high-altitude wetlands, and puna grasslands supporting unique ecosystems adapted to extreme elevation.
-The conservation area was created in direct response to the alarming rate of glacial retreat, which threatens both the water security of over half a million people and the survival of high-altitude ecosystems that depend on glacial meltwater.
-The area encompasses puna grassland, bofedal wetlands, periglacial zones, and the remaining glacial ice, representing a complete altitudinal gradient from 3,700 to 5,557 meters.
+Huaytapallana is a Regional Conservation Area covering 22,406.52 hectares in Peru's Junin department, established in July 2011 to protect the glaciated mountain range that serves as the primary water source for the city of Huancayo and surrounding communities in the Mantaro Valley.
+[1] The Huaytapallana massif rises to 5,557 meters above sea level, making it the highest peak in the central Peruvian Andes of the Junín region, with its glaciers, high-altitude wetlands, and puna grasslands supporting unique ecosystems adapted to extreme elevation.
+[2] The conservation area was created in direct response to the alarming rate of glacial retreat, which threatens both the water security of hundreds of thousands of people and the survival of high-altitude ecosystems that depend on glacial meltwater.
+The area encompasses puna grassland, bofedal wetlands, periglacial zones, and the remaining glacial ice, representing a complete altitudinal gradient from approximately 3,700 to 5,557 meters.

 Wildlife Ecosystems